taichi-dev/taichi/docs/write_test.rst

 .. note::

-   The order of these decorators doesn't matter.
+   The order of these decorators does not matter.

 Specifying ``ti.init`` options
 ******************************